SE May Valley Road truck traffic

 Along this corridor, there are several geographical, environmental and right-of-way constraints that make capacity and/or mobility improvements very challenging and that may be cost prohibitive.
 Nearly three decades of annexations, declines in gas tax revenues, and the effects of voter initiatives have led to the chronic underfunding of the bridge and road system, particularly county roads outside of cities.
 Current funding levels for county roads and bridges are sufficient only to address critical life safety issues and a minor amount of work to preserve some of the existing infrastructure.
 Improvements necessary to address capacity and mobility issues are currently unfunded.

 The county has been working for a number of years to try to address the shortfall of funding.
 Most recently, the county convened a Bridges and Roads Task Force to consider these challenges, and they have issued a final report with their findings.
 The next steps include working with elected officials, cities and other regional stakeholders to develop detailed solution proposals.
-More information about the limited funding for county roads and the Bridge and Roads Task Force is available HERE.

 How can I be notified when road work takes place on SE May Valley Road?